DevSanttos/DevSanttos/README.md

 - 🧠 I love solving problems and finding creative solutions.

 - 🎯 Looking for my first job opportunity in the tech industry.

+- 🔔 Follow me to join my journey and connect with a proactive software engineering student!